johnkiddjr/PlexMatch-File-Generator/README.md

 For information on how to get your Plex token, see this support link: [https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

+As of release 0.9.2-rc2 the default behavior for TV Show processing is to perform per season processing when episode ordering is set to anything other than library default.
+This action preserves the episode ordering as currently set.

 ### Optional Parameters

 - Modify root path (-r or --root)